WireGuard/wintun/README.md

   - `Rebuild`: Alias for `Clean` followed by `Build`.

-  - `SDV`: Runs Static Driver Verifier, which includes a clean driver build.
-Release configurations only.
+  - `SDV`: Runs Static Driver Verifier, which includes a clean driver build, only for release configurations.

-  - `DVL`: Runs the `SDV`, and creates a Driver Verification Log in `wintun.DVL.XML` file.
-Release configurations only.
-When you are ready to test your driver using the Windows Hardware Certification Kit (HCK), you need to copy the `wintun.DVL.XML` file to the `%SystemDrive%\DVL` directory on the test computer.
+  - `DVL`: Runs the `SDV`, and creates a Driver Verification Log, only for release configurations.

   - `MSM`: Builds Microsoft Installer Merge Module in `<output folder>\wintun-<platform>-<version>.msm`.